 Student/Teacher options for attachment types:

-Video: recorded live from their device (iOS devices not currently supported), from Youtube, or from another HTML embed code.
+Video: recorded live from your device (iOS devices not currently supported), or from your device hard drive.

 Audio: recorded live from their microphone (iOS devices not currently supported), from their device hard drive (iOS devices not currently supported).

 Google Drive: add resources already in the student's Google Drive.